June 2, 2015

 For the right case and the right situation, litigation funding can be a lifeline, and the new trend of litigation crowdfunding will only expand the public’s access to justice.
 It could also be a smart way to kick-start a fledgling attorney’s solo practice into a small, well-oiled machine.
 Regardless of the scenario, it is up to the attorney to be vigilant in weighing the cost versus benefit for both the attorney and the client, and remember to “never put your eggs in one basket.”

-Brian S. Kabateck is the founding and managing partner of Kabateck Brown Kellner, LLP.
+Brian S. Kabateck is the founding and managing partner of Kabateck LLP.
 His practices focus is the areas of personal injury, insurance bad faith, pharmaceutical litigation, wrongful death, class action, mass torts and disaster litigation.
-Tsolik Kazandjian is an associate at Kabateck Brown Kellner experienced in litigating consumer class actions, insurance bad faith, wage and hour actions, unfair competition and breach of contract cases.
+Tsolik Kazandjian is an associate at Kabateck LLP experienced in litigating consumer class actions, insurance bad faith, wage and hour actions, unfair competition and breach of contract cases.